sonuupendra/100-Days-of-Code/Day_01/README.md

 # DAY 1 - WORKING WITH VARIABLES IN PYTHON TO MANAGE DATA

-Welcome to my Day 1 of the **100 Days of Code - Python Bootcamp** by Angela Yu.
+Welcome to Day 1 of the **100 Days of Code - Python Bootcamp** by Angela Yu.

 Goal for the day: To build a simple python program that generates a fun band name using the city name and the pet name.